jeremyBass/gitploy/README.md

 	Enter passphrase for key '/root/.ssh/id_rsa':

 	```
-4. add the user so the passphase is only needed to be entered once
+4. Add the user so the passphase is only needed to be entered once

 	```shell
 	ssh-add